 How to use this figure: Hover over the bars to see the data values.

-Despite evidence of falling scores, availability of first administrative level data and machine readability improve.
+Despite evidence of falling scores, availability of first administrative level data and metadata improve.

 In 2022, the most improved coverage element was data availability at the first administrative level.
 Subnational data (at both the first and second administrative level) are consistently the lowest scoring coverage elements in ODIN.
 First and second level administrative data are more difficult for countries to collect because they require more resources.
 Even when these data exist, many countries are reluctant to publish them because of lack of knowledge about how to adequately anonymize the data.
 The slight increase in first administrative level data may indicate that some countries are learning how to anonymize their data appropriately.